avahoffman/urban-weed-genomics/bash/README.md

 Doesn’t mean anything - it was just added automatically :)

-# A Note on File Transfers :arrows\_clockwise:
+## A Note on File Transfers

-There are three main systems at play for file transfer: my local machine, the sequencing facility’s (GRCF) Aspera server, and [MARCC](https://www.marcc.jhu.edu/).
+There are three main systems at play for file transfer: the local machine, the sequencing facility’s (GRCF) Aspera server, and [MARCC](https://www.marcc.jhu.edu/).
 The Aspera server is where the data were/are stored immediately after sequencing.
 MARCC is where we plan to